Life in the Netherlands and the US: what stands out?

 Which takes the cake? 🍰

-The Netherlands offers a transient exploration of comfort, worldliness, absolutely zero stress and at times, dull predictability — all antithetical to America I’ve known for years.
+The Netherlands offers a fleeting sense of comfort, worldliness, absolutely zero stress and at times, dull predictability — everything opposite to the America I’ve known for years.

-Relocating to Amsterdam after a decade in New York City and Los Angeles has proven to be more than a simple geographical shift.
+Moving to Amsterdam after a decade in New York City and Los Angeles has been more than just a change of scenery.

 READ MORE | 7 reasons why living in the Netherlands will change your life